-Tuition and Fees
+Tuition and Fees, Net

 SPED recognizes revenue from student tuition and other school fees within the fiscal year in which educational services are provided.
-Financial aid in the form of direct grants funded by third parties and other tuition assistance is reported as a reduction in tuition and fees.
+Financial aid in the form of direct grants funded by third parties and other tuition assistance is reported as a reduction of tuition and fees.
 Financial aid represents the difference between the stated charge for tuition and fees and the amount billed to the student or third parties making payments on behalf of the student.
-Tuition and other school fees collected for the upcoming school year are included in deferred revenue and recognized as revenue ratably over the applicable school year.
-Registration fees and re-registration fees are recognized upon registration since these fees are non-refundable.
-For the years ended June 30, 2022 and 2021, registration and re-registration fees of \$38,470 and \$35,750, respectively, are included in tuition and fees in the statements of activities and changes in net assets.
+Tuition and other school fees collected for the upcoming school year are included in deferred revenue and are recognized as revenue ratably over the applicable school year.
+Registration fees and re-registration fees are recognized upon registration since these fees are nonrefundable.
+For the years ended June 30, 2023 and 2022, registration and re-registration fees of \$36,775 and \$38,470, respectively, are included in tuition and fees in the statements of activities and changes in net assets.